 Continue to paint the entire shape of excavation

-mark the hash marks for excavator per dig sheet
+Mark the hash marks for excavator per dig sheet

-Addin hash marks for excavator
+Adding hash marks for excavator

 According to dig sheet hash marks are installed